 “Okay,” you’re thinking, “that’s all well and good, but what if I don’t have the budget for such a big overhaul right now?”

 Start with something you know.
 Content is one of the most important elements of a good website, and if you work for a nonprofit, chances are you and the people around you are adept communicators.
 So why not rewrite the content on your website?
-We like to call it content design, because the way you write, format, and structure the words on your is site should have as much intention behind it as visual design.
+We like to call it content design—and we offer it as a unique service—because the way you write, format, and structure the words on your is site should have as much intention behind it as visual design.
 This quote by designer Jeffrey Zeldman says it all: “Content precedes design.
 Design in the absence of content is not design, it’s decoration.”

 In fact, if you know your organization wants to more fully redesign its website in the future, getting your hands dirty with content now will give you a good understanding of what’s currently on your site, and in what ways it might be falling short.
 So if your site’s visual design isn’t compelling enough to make a quick impression, and you don’t currently have the budget for a full redesign, try putting your communications skills to work by redesigning your website’s content.
 Here’s how: